 In addition, certain additional financial information regarding the Division is included in these footnotes.
-The implementation of the new GASB statements did result in a change in the Division's beginning net position balance as previously reported.

 Basis of Accounting: The Division's financial statements are prepared under the accrual basis of accounting.
 Under this method, revenues are recognized when earned and measurable and expenses are recognized as incurred.